heykayla/my-writing/references/reference-git-commands.md

 ## Commands to configure Git

-You can use the following commands to configure a [Git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) enviroment for your repositories on your local computer.
+You can use the following commands to configure a [Git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) environment for your repositories on your local computer.

 **Note**: To learn how to configure Git, see [Customizing Git - Git Configuration](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_git_config).